invertase/jet/README.md

 > **WARNING:** Jet (formerly [Bridge](https://github.com/Salakar/bridge)) is currently a Proof of Concept, APIs and usage is likely to change by the first release version.

 > This repo is in development and as such maybe not be fully functional.
-A parked version of the Proof of Concept can be found [here](https://github.com/Salakar/bridge).
+A parked working version of the Proof of Concept can be found [here](https://github.com/Salakar/bridge).

 ----